Luca2398/kubernetes_home_server/README.md

   - Navidrome (WebDAV output for music on Nextcloud)
   - Joplin
   - Beszel
-  - Nginx proxy manager (to simplyfy the reverse proxy configuration)
+  - Nginx proxy manager (to simplify the reverse proxy configuration)
   - Vaultwarden
   - Watchtower